Elizabeth Taber Library

 Library Card

-1. Any person 5 years or older may apply for a library card by presenting a legal form of identification with address.
-Children under the age of 14 must be accompanied by a parent or legal guardian to apply for a library card.
-When applying for a library card, please consider becoming a member of the Marion Library Association, our Friends of the Library organization.
+1. Any person 5 years or older may apply for a library card by presenting a legal form of identification with an address.
+Children under the age of 16 must be accompanied by a parent or legal guardian to apply for a library card.

 2. Replacing a lost library card costs $3.00.